Sutan Harhara: SEA Games 1979

-Style of play

-Sutan has a unique style of play.
-He was an admirer of the Total Football style used by the Netherlands national team at the time.
-However, Indonesian football at the time mostly utilized the 3-5-2 formation and Total Football was not a popular style for teams.
-Regardless, Sutan made the decision to incorporate the Total Football style into his individual play.
-This was later supported by his coaches.
-As a wing back, he often supported the attack.
-During moments of attacking pressure, he preferred to quickly move into the opponent's half.
-Many attacking movements relied upon his acceleration down the wing.
-However, he also remembered his defensive duties.
-Sutan was also known for his technical ability in passing.
-He was noted for the number of assists he could provide to attackers.
-These attributes made Sutan a very entertaining player to watch, and though he never won silverware with Indonesia, he is remembered fondly by Indonesian football fans.

 Managerial career

 PSMS Medan

 Sutan was head coach of PSMS Medan from 2003 to 2005.
 Sutan was noted for his success in coaching players who were then called up for the national team squad, such as Mahyadi Panggabean, Saktiawan Sinaga, Markus Horison and Legimin Rahardjo.

 Persela Lamongan

 Sutan became head coach of Indonesia Soccer Championship A club Persela Lamongan in 2016.
 He was replaced by Aji Santoso later that year.

+Death

+Sutan died at South Tangerang, on 11 April 2026, at the age of 73.